-Baby Watch will ensure timely dispute resolution through resolution of administrative complaints, mediation and/or due process.
+Baby Watch will ensure timely dispute resolution through resolution of administrative complaints, mediation and due process.
 All parties will be allowed to dispute any matter under Part C, including matters arising prior to the filing of a due process complaint, through a mediation process.
 The mediation process may be requested at any time, and may not be used to deny or delay a parent's right to a due process hearing or to deny any other rights afforded under Part C. Upon resolution by parties, a legally binding written agreement will be created to enforce confidentiality of all discussions that happened during the mediation process.
-The agreement will also prohibit the use of mediation documents to be used as evidence in any subsequent due process hearing or civil proceeding.
-This agreement will include signatures by the parent(s), as well as a representative from Baby Watch who is authorized to bind the agency.
-Finally, a written statement will be included, expressing that the written and signed agreement is enforceable in any State court of competent jurisdiction or in a district court of the United States.

-Funding sources that support Baby Watch are the State Appropriation (State General Fund), IDEA Part C Grant Award, Medicaid, Children's Health Insurance Program (CHIP), and Family Cost Participation Fees.
+Funding sources that support Baby Watch are State General Fund, IDEA Part C Grant Award, Medicaid, Children's Health Insurance Program (CHIP), and Family Cost Participation Fees.
 Utah ensures that Federal funds made available to the State under Part C are implemented and distributed in accordance with the provisions of Part C. Baby Watch provides grants to local EI programs in the State to support and carry out the purposes and requirements of Part C Regulations and State policy.
 Baby Watch utilizes its established system of payments and fees for EI services under Part C, including a schedule of sliding fees.
-Fees collected from the child's family to pay for EI services under Baby Watch's system of payments are considered as program income.
-Finally, if a child is eligible for Medicaid or CHIP, Baby Watch can bill these public insurances for EI services received.

-El services, as specified in the child's IFSP, cannot be denied due to a parent's refusal to allow their public insurance to be billed for such services.
+Fees collected from the child's family to pay for EI services under Baby Watch's system of payments are considered program income.
+If a child is eligible for Medicaid or CHIP, Baby Watch can bill these public insurances for EI services received.
+EI services, as specified in the child's IFSP, and cannot be denied due to a parent's refusal to allow their public insurance to be billed for such services.